Are you wondering how to find the best spelling program for your child? If so, read on—this post is for you!

 Lessons that teach the different syllable types

 Spelling becomes much easier when students can recognize the six basic syllable types in words.
-Download a PDF showing the syllable types.
+Download the PDF showing the syllable types.

 Continual review that helps make spelling stick